15-494/694 Cognitive Robotics: Lab 1

 robot, and similarly for

-the "h" key for world viewer keyboard command help.
+the "h" key in the worldmap viewer window for keyboard command help.

 - Let Cozmo watch one of his cubes as you move it around, and

-observe how the display changes in the world viewer.
+observe how the display changes in the worldmap viewer.

-- Put the robot, charger, USB cable, and light cubes back in the
+- Put the robot, charger, Kindle, USB cable, and light cubes back in the

-cabinet and set them up so that they are charging.
+cabinet and set them up so that both the robot and the Kindle are charging.

 - Log out of the workstation.